-CLI Reference
+CLI and kubectl Plugin Reference

 The KubeStellar CLI provides powerful command-line access for Kubernetes multi-cluster management.